HarryWangATX/quick-reply-extension/README.md

 I appreciate all contributions.
 If you are planning to contribute bug-fixes, please do so without any further discussion.

 If you are planning to contribute new features, please first create an issue and discuss before opening a PR.

+## To Dos

+- Creating setup scripts to automate the installation process
+- Looking into cleaner SMTP server integration
+- Create an issue to request a feature

 ## License